-Louise is currently CLOSED for Submissions.
+Louise is currently OPEN for Submissions.

 I have been an agent since 2016, but prior to this I was an editor at Pan Macmillan and Dorling Kindersley.
 I am actively building my list of authors and read across most genres, but I am particularly keen to see submissions in the following areas: